 So you’re graduating and you’ve got that dream job all lined up—now what?
 Working a 9-5 doesn’t have to cramp your traveling style!
-Just because you don’t have the whole summer off anymore doesn’t mean that your travels have to be condensed to weekends and traveling to your parents house for Thanksgiving.
-There’s plenty of ways to keep traveling and take some awesome post-grad trips on a budget even after you’ve started working.
+Just because you don’t have the whole summer off anymore doesn’t mean that your travels have to be condensed to weekends and visiting your parents house for Thanksgiving.
+There’s plenty of ways to keep planning awesome post-grad trips on a budget even after you’ve started working.

 Are the dates you want to travel just out of reach, or is that cheap flight you’re eyeing right after work?
 Work from home so you can make the flights you want!
-It’s pretty common now for employers to offer some time to work remotely, so if you need it, just ask!
+It’s pretty common now for employers to offer some time to work remotely, so if you need it, simply ask.
 Just make sure to travel with your work laptop.

 Spread out your trips.

 One of the best things about graduating college is that you’re free to travel year-round, not just around your student schedule.
 Now that you’re not limited to those peak travel times, you’ll have way more options and dates to choose from.
 Even though you may be tempted to take that entire two weeks of PTO at once for an epic summer trip, spreading out your days off to use weekends and holidays will help you maximize your time off and squeeze in more post-grad trips in the long run!
 Plus, traveling during off-peak seasons (i.e. February and September-October, for example) can save you a TON of money.